-Dario Machleidt is an intellectual property litigator.
+Dario Machleidt is a patent litigator.
 He has chaired several jury trials and an International Trade Commission hearing, examining multiple witnesses in each case.
 He was a member of the Kilpatrick Townsend team that represented Dr. Barry in his patent infringement suit against Medtronic.
 Mr. Machleidt put on the first expert of the case and also cross-examined a Medtronic witness.
 After the seven-day trial, the East Texas jury found that Medtronic willfully infringed Dr. Barry’s patents, rejected its invalidity defenses, and awarded Dr. Barry $20.3 million.
 The National Law Journal recognized the verdict as one of the “Top 100 Verdicts of 2016.”
 The Federal Circuit affirmed the decision in January 2019.

 Between March and April 2014, Mr. Machleidt served as a Special Deputy Prosecutor in the King County Prosecuting Attorney’s Office.
 He served as co-trial counsel in five felony jury trials.
 Mr. Machleidt selected juries, presented opening statements and closing arguments, and examined numerous witnesses during his time as a Special Deputy Prosecutor.

 Prior to joining Kilpatrick Townsend, Mr. Machleidt worked as an associate in the Seattle office of a national law firm.
 While there, he played a critical role in Bowman v.
 Monsanto Co., a pro bono patent case that reached the U.S. Supreme Court.
 He was the only associate to chair the Supreme Court oral argument.
 During law school, Mr. Machleidt served as a judicial extern for Judge Randall R. Rader of the U.S. Court of Appeals for the Federal Circuit.
 He was also a Comments and Articles Editor of the Pacific Rim Law & Policy Journal.